Blog – Posted on Friday, Feb 15

 The horror canon simply wouldn’t be the same without H.P.
 Lovecraft — the writer best known for creating Cthulhu, a winged Kraken-like creature, along with an entire mythos of similarly monstrous “Old Ones.”
 And though Lovecraft’s terrifying tales have been captivating readers for nearly a century now, there’s no time like the present to dive into his must-read works!
 Here’s a primer on the 10 best H.P.
 Lovecraft books, novellas, and stories to give you an idea of where to start.
 (And if you're hungry for more, you can always check out our guide to cosmic horror, the subgenre his works helped establish.)

 *Note: as with any author, Lovecraft cannot and should not be read in a cultural vacuum.
 It’s critical to acknowledge that his work often reflected highly racist and xenophobic views, and that Lovecraft himself was a noted white supremacist.
 Readers should be aware of this and use their own discretion when reading and examining his works.
+And if you're interested in checking out other sci-fi authors, take our 1-minute quiz below to get a personalized sci-fi book recommendation.

 1. The Call of Cthulhu and Other Weird Stories